Lunar IceCube: History

 Thus, the science goals were to investigate the distribution of water and other volatiles, as a function of time of day, latitude, and lunar soil composition.

 Launch

-The cubesat was launched on November 16, 2022 on the Space Launch System "Artemis 1" launch.
-The vehicle successfully communicated with the ground after deployment on Nov.
-17, but on Nov.
+The cubesat was launched on 16 November 2022 on the Space Launch System during the launch of Artemis 1.
+The vehicle successfully communicated with the ground after deployment on 17 November, but on Nov.
 29 2022, NASA announced that the mission team was “continuing its attempts to communicate with the CubeSat so that it can be placed into its science orbit in the coming days.”
 The site has not been updated since, and the status of the spacecraft is unknown.

 Spacecraft

-Instrument
+Instruments

 Lunar IceCube carried a Broadband InfraRed Compact High Resolution Exploration Spectrometer (BIRCHES) instrument, developed by NASA's Goddard Space Flight Center (GSFC).
 BIRCHES is a compact version of the volatile-seeking spectrometer instrument onboard the New Horizons Pluto flyby mission.